mzivic7/endcord/README.md

 - Discord REST API is called each time client is started, when channel is changed and message is seen and sent.
 It would be best to not abuse these actions in order to reduce REST API calls.
 - Do not leave endcord on busy channels running in background
 - Sending ack (when channel is marked as seen) is throttled by endcord to 5s (configurable).
-- Typing status is using WebSocket so disabling it will make little difference.
+- Typing status and Rich Presence are using WebSocket so disabling will will make no difference.
 ### What if you get banned?
 You can write to Discord TNS team: https://dis.gd/request.
 If you did something particular with endcord that caused the ban, open an issue describing what that is.
 Maybe that can be prevented or other users can be warned.